Developer-BT/DietXML/Rust/readme.md

 - `XmlBuilder::new()` - Create a new XML builder
 - `set_schema(schema)` - Define the XML structure template
-- `set_key(element, key)` - Select which instance of an element to work with
+- `set_key(element, key)` - Select which instance of a parent element to assign any added elements under
 - `add_element(name, value)` - Add content to an element
 - `build_xml()` - Generate the final XML
 - `xml_out()` - Get the resulting XML string

-## Why diet-xml?

-Traditional XML builders in Rust can be verbose and error-prone. diet-xml takes a different approach:

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note**: This crate is experimental.
-Use in production at your own risk.

 <a name="examples-section"></a>
 ## Examples